Everything You Need to Know About Investing for Beginners

 As you start your investment research, keep in mind:

 - Interest allows you to earn money on your deposit.

-- You can invest in stocks, bonds, and mutual funds, and also make cash investments.
+- You can invest in equities, bonds, and mutual funds, and also make cash investments.

 - Different investment options have varying features and returns.